ef15c/oberon_stm32f4/sources/omsp/README.md

 Notice the hyphen character after `RadioSetup` type in the VAR clause.
 It means that the variable `confEmitter` is immutable and will be stored in the embedded flash memory.
-The actual definition of this object is computed at compiler or link time and outputted to the constant section of the object file.
+The actual definition of this object is computed at compiler or link time and outputted as a constant section into the object file.
 Because all the initialization is performed at compile/link time, no executable code is generated in the module's body.

 ### New types